jupyterhub/zero-to-jupyterhub-k8s/doc/source/user-environment.rst

         extraConfig: |
           c.KubeSpawner.cmd = ['jupyter-labhub']

-3. If you want users to launch automatically into JupyterLab instead of classic notebook, set the following setting in your Helm value file:
+3. If you want users to launch automatically into JupyterLab instead of the classic notebook, set the following setting in your Helm coniguration:

    .. code-block:: yaml